hyungmogu/ctci/README.md

-# Summary of What Moe has Learned Today
+# Summary of what Moe has done today

 This repository shows a summary of what Moe is doing / learning when he is not working on projects.

 ## Work Summary

+### August 17th, 2017
+1. Solved brute force version of question 1.2 in ctci 6th edition

 ### August 16th, 2017
 1. Solved first part of question 1.1 in ctci 6th edition